 Were you making self-portraits when you were at RISD?
 I seem to remember you were.

 So I was being punished for being a bad painter by having to take what was basically an undergraduate painting class, in which I did, in fact, live up to expectations by painting very badly.
 But somehow the self-portrait assignment intrigued me, and relishing the task, I made twenty-five self-portraits.
-One of them served as the advertisement of a visual arts course I taught back at Princeton in 2015.
+One of them served as the advertisement for a visual arts course I taught back at Princeton in 2015.

 My favorite passages in Old in Art School are those in which you talk about recognizing the total bullshit being proffered by such bad teachers, and in crits.
 It’s enlivening to read you on those topics—the way you rightly call out both the art world and art schools as sexist, ageist, and racist.
 I have noticed that over the past decade much has changed and is still changing: decolonized syllabi and a great importance placed on hiring BIPOC teachers and speakers, for instance.
 Do you think this bodes well for art schools?
 I know you recognize how deeply the problems are entrenched in most of them, despite the claims of inclusion.